FrogPossibility/Navigo_Browser/README.md

 ## 📜 License

-Quantum Browser is released under the MIT License.
+Navigo Browser is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## 📞 Contact